 The bistro offers some of the healthiest dishes you’ll find in Dubai.
 What I love about the food is that it’s 100% paleo, meaning: no wheat, no sugar.
 As if that wasn’t enough, all of the ingredients are unprocessed, natural and as organic as can be; it’s guilt-free dining at its best.

 If you’re into big, hearty breakfasts then you have to try the organic free-range poached eggs with wilted kale, avocados and sweet potato hash (my absolute favourite dish).
 Or, if you’re craving a fulfilling, additive-free meal after a gruelling gym sesh, then you can’t go wrong with the prime grass fed beef fillet with button mushrooms, vine tomatoes and roasted shallots.

 The last time I visited The Cycle Hub, I was yearning for something sweet, so I ordered the paleo pancakes (made with almond flour) with caramelised banana, walnuts and maple syrup.
 I’d definitely recommend this for anyone struggling from chronic sweet tooth syndrome (come on, we’ve all been there).

 For premium organic ingredients, I found the prices quite reasonable.
 My bill for two was AED 173 including one salmon fillet, one banana pancake, one sweet potato fries, and two smoothies (I was hungry).

 There’s no two ways about it, the place needs more staff.
 Two waiters are simply not enough to cope with the sizeable number of customers, especially on busy weekends.
 Come on guys, get a few more people waiting tables o a Friday and Saturday!

-If you want to get your fill of healthy, delicious food without worrying about calorie counting, this is the place to be.Quirky setting, chilled vibes and top food - we'll be back.
+to get your fill of healthy, delicious food without worrying about calorie counting, this is the place to be.Quirky setting, chilled vibes and top food – we’ll be back.